dadepo/redditTwitterBot/README.md

 redditjava
 ==========

-A twitter bot for java subreddit
+A twitter bot for java subreddit and other (programming) interesting subreddit